floriankraemer/floriankraemer.github.io/_posts/REST-is-not-CRUD.markdown

 ---
 layout: post
-title: Most of you are not doing REST
+title: Most of you are not doing RESTful
 categories: software-architecture
 tags: software-architecture
 draft: true